UBC-MDS/522_01/README.md

 ### Report
 The final report will be linked here once the project is completed.

+## Usage

+- Explain how the EDA portion is completed without automated scripting

+## Dependencies

+- Dependencies will be listed here
 ## Licenses
 The Credit Approval materials here are licensed under the Creative Commons Attribution 2.5 Canada License (CC BY 2.5 CA).
 If re-using/re-mixing please provide attribution and link to this webpage.